mohsintechie/mohsintechie/README.md

 ### ✨ Who am I?
-My name is Mohsin and I’m admin of Mohsin Techie youtube web developing channel.
+My name is Mohsin and I’m admin of Mohsin Techie youtube channel.
 On this page you will find all of the code snippets that I share on my youtube channel.

 #### 🔗 My Youtube channel
 [![YouTube](./assets/youtube.svg)](https://www.youtube.com/@mohsintechie)